external-mirrors/waypipe/README.md

   - bindgen (build, ≥ 0.70.0)
   - glslc (build, to compile shaders for image format conversion)

+Note: in practice, bindgen requires certain C library headers from clang, but some distributions have not made them a dependency of bindgen.
+If the build fails because `limits.h` or `stddef.h` is missing, try installing `clang`.

 [i0]: https://mesonbuild.com/
 [i1]: https://doc.rust-lang.org/cargo/
 [i2]: https://git.sr.ht/~sircmpwn/scdoc